MicrosoftDocs/quantum-docs/articles/how-to-run-notebooks-workspace.md

 ---
 author: cjgronlund
-description: Learn how to run Q# or Python in a Jupyter notebook in an Azure Quantum workspace. ms.author: cgronlun ms.date: 12/30/2021 ms.service: azure-quantum ms.subservice: qdk ms.topic: how-to
+description: Learn how to work with Q# or Python in a Jupyter notebook in an Azure Quantum workspace. ms.author: cgronlun ms.date: 03/03/2022 ms.service: azure-quantum ms.subservice: qdk ms.topic: how-to
 no-loc: ['Q#', '$$v']
-title: Run Jupyter notebooks in a workspace
+title: Work with Jupyter notebooks in a workspace
 uid: microsoft.quantum.how-to.notebooks
 ---

-# Run Jupyter notebooks in an Azure Quantum workspace
+# Work with Jupyter notebooks in an Azure Quantum workspace

 Learn how to run Q# or Python code in a Jupyter notebook in an [Azure Quantum workspace](xref:microsoft.quantum.how-to.workspace).
 A Jupyter notebook is a document that contains both rich text and code and can run in your browser.